 - Anxiety is different from a panic attack, but it can occur as part of an anxiety or panic disorder.

-- can have a specific trigger, such as an exam, workplace issues, a health issue, or a relationship problem
+- have a specific trigger, such as an exam, workplace issues, a health issue, or a relationship problem

 A panic attack:

-- has severe symptoms
+- has symptoms that

 - involves physical symptoms and feelings of terror so intense that the person fears a total loss of control or imminent death